-Time spent not selling is a huge problem, Heiman added.
+Time spent not selling is a huge problem, according to Heiman.

-When she worked with one client to analyze their time, she found they spent less than 20% of it actually having conversations with customers.
+When she worked with one client’s sales team to analyze their time, she found they spent less than 20% of it actually having conversations with customers.

 “Salespeople are busy every minute, but they’re not always doing the right work.
 They really need to prioritize all the work that they’re doing, schedule the priority work on the calendar, then fit everything else in around it.” – Alice Heiman

-If you are looking to get rid of bad sales habits, develop good sales habits, and boost your sales producivity, a sales management tool like Pipedrive offers a streamline visual pipeline that motivates actions, and helps you and your team complete the activities needed to close more deals faster.
+If you’re looking to get rid of bad sales habits and replace them with good sales habits that will boost your sales productivity and metrics, a sales management tool like Pipedrive offers a streamline visual pipeline that motivates actions and helps your team complete the required activities so they can close more deals faster.

 The 25-Day Program to Burn the Fat Off Your Sales Routine